 When you’re interviewing candidates, inquire about their user outreach experience.
 Ask for examples of their customer interview skills, and see if they ask good questions and show empathy as they research customer insights.

 Build research and testing into every product development cycle to allow these designers to improve the product using their unique skills.
-They know how to find the answers, but they usually need the go-ahead from management to flex their research muscles.
+They know how to find the answers, but they need organizational support and dedicated time for research activities to deliver maximum value.

 Some companies, like corporate innovation centers with agile teams, need to see working prototypes as quickly as possible.
 As natural tinkerers, UX designers are perfect for that role.
 [Read related article: Metrics for Measuring Your Agile Team’s Productivity]

-If you prioritize speed above all else, look for UX designers with a history of learning new design tools, attending classes and Maker Faires, and playing with experimental concepts.
+If you prioritize speed above all else, seek UX designers who demonstrate proficiency in collaborative tools, such as Figma or Framer, and show enthusiasm for emerging technologies.
 Within your team, open lines of communication between designers and developers.
 This will give the designers an opportunity to create even more efficient processes.

 These designers can test new tools you’re considering.
 If the team wants to implement technology for a new feature, let a UX designer team up with a developer to take a crack at it first.